kickstand-ui/documentation/docs/utilities/display.md

 ## Full Width

-If you need a container to ignore the width of the container it is in (like the [mega menu](./../components/dropdown.md)), you can add the `full-width` utility class to it and it will spann the full width of the browser window.
+If you need a container to ignore the width of the container it is in (like the [mega menu](./../components/dropdown.md)), you can add the `full-width` utility class to it and it will span the full width of the browser window.

 ## Responsive Classes